 3. Engagement With Marketing Campaigns and Promotions

 However you choose to promote your business, keeping track of your campaign’s success becomes easier with direct access to consumer engagement data.
-Analytics you can explore include coupon and sale participation, response to ads, and involvement with the business on social media.
+The analytics you can explore include coupon and sale participation, response to ads, and involvement with the business on social media.

 Ask yourself some questions.
 What is the prevailing sentiment toward your brand online?
 Which campaigns have resonated more with your audience?
 This information is perfect for gauging how well your promotions work and contemplating what you could do to improve them.
 You might try a promotion that combines the best-received components of past deals.